laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 * When will X break?

+My device will break if the user does not have a good webcam or a good place to position their webcame.
+Ideally, the webcame should be placed around chest level about 3 feet from where the user is standing.

 * When it breaks how will X break?

+When the device breaks because the webcame can not get a good picture, it will missclassify the user's outfit based on things other than the outfit such as the background or lighting.

 * What are other properties/behaviors of X?

+My device uses a display to tell users if their outfit is casual, business casual, or business formal.
+It continues to classify outfits if the user continues to input "ready" into the device.

 * How does X feel?

+My device feels a bit unreliable when using the raspberry pi camera because the camera has a significant delay and does not feel modern and fast.
+The feedback from the display is the best way to determine if the device is working because the webcam's feedback display leaves the user questionoing if it is doing the right thing because of the delay and slow appearance.

-**\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***
+**\*\*\*Include a short video demonstrating the answers to these questions.\*\*\*** Uncertainty in classifications due to distance: https://drive.google.com/file/d/18A9cQTkxBB-cGuLhSb9Cq4IpRckwicP0/view?usp=sharing

+Uncertainty in classifications due to darkness: https://drive.google.com/file/d/1jeg4CSG15-lJB5WMlCda2C5ASPcQM-GP/view?usp=sharing

+Uncertainty in classifications due to different poses: https://drive.google.com/file/d/1jvGzKOs8mcrhGiZTnQ7qWjQbtxrdFLSL/view?usp=sharing